almejiaga/Lassocox/README.md

-# Lassocox and Cross-validation using the Lassocox package
-Repository for lasso cox regression analysis in R using normalized 3 data from:
+Lassocox and Cross-validation using the Lassocox package This repository contains code for performing lasso Cox regression analysis in R using normalized data.
+The analysis involves two main components:

+## 1. Genotype Expression Matrix Structure
-1. Genotype expression matrix structure
+The genotype expression matrix structure consists of the following format:

-First column is the IDs (Ensembl, gene, etc) and each columns represents an individual
+First column: IDs (Ensembl, gene, etc.)
+Subsequent columns: Each column represents an individual sample with their corresponding gene expression levels.
+Example:

 ```
 	Ensembl_ID	TCGA1		TCGA2		TCGA3		TCGA4
 ENSG00000000003.13	11.04916787	9.665335917	10.01262454	11.14784089